The Best of Morocco from Marrakech

 Day 2: Majorelle Gardens & Marrakech City Tour

 After breakfast, you will head over to the beautiful Majorelle Gardens just a short drive from your accommodation.
 This botanical garden was designed by the French artist Jacques Majorelle in the 1920s and 1930s.
 He used a distinctive shade of cobalt blue for the majority of the garden and although a lot of his other work has largely been forgotten – this garden is seen as his greatest masterpiece.
 The garden has been owned by Yves Saint Laurent since 1980 and his ashes were scattered there after his death in 2008.
-The garden contains an extensive collection of exotic plants and trees and is home to 15 species of bird.
+The garden contains an extensive collection of exotic plants and trees and is home to 15 species of birds.
 There is also a Berber Museum representing the various indigenous tribes of Morocco including over 600 artifacts.
 The newly opened Yves Saint Laurent museum nearby is also well worth a visit – this museum was opened in 2017 and is dedicated to the life and works of Yves Saint Laurent himself.

 Please note entrance into the YSL museum is not included and costs 100 MAD per person if you would like to go in.